danielribeiro/WebGLCraft/README.md

     cake spec

-The test are powered by [Jasmine](http://pivotal.github.com/jasmine/), and can also be seen on the browser (useful for debugging) by opening test/web_runner.html.
+The tests are powered by [Jasmine](http://pivotal.github.com/jasmine/), and can also be seen on the browser (useful for debugging) by opening test/web_runner.html.